 It was one of those life moments, I will never forget.

 So, even if her program piece isn’t what you’re looking for right now, a little inspiration and encouragement never hurts.
+Her video series alone right now is so encouraging, if you are thinking about starting a business or are in the beginning phases of it.

 Of successful women’s rises and their real journeys.
 And mistakes.
 And where they started.
 And what made the biggest difference for them.